isx45128227/MongoVsPostgres/documentacio.md

         #### Postgres

         As we see on the result, Postgres builds a tree structure representing the different actions taken, with the root and each -> pointing to one of them.
         Each tree’s branches represent sub-actions, and you’d work inside-out to determine what’s happening first.

         We can see that is using _id_usuari_ to join both tables.

-        The final execution time is 3169.234 ms.

         #### MongoDB

         On the other hand, MongoDB represents the execution plan into a _json_ document.
 We can focus on three different parts of the result:

         * The most important is the _cursor_.
 When _BasicCursor_ is displayed, it means that a collection scan has been made, so mongo had to scan the entire collection document by document to identify the results.
           This is generally an expensive operation and can result in slow queries.

         * _n_ displays the matches made with the query.

-        * Now we focus on _nscanned_ and _nscannedObjects_, that is 6000000, this is the number of documents scanned to match the _n_ results.
+        * Now we focus on _nscanned_ and _nscannedObjects_, that is 6000000,
+          this is the number of documents scanned to match the _n_ results.
           That happens when we don't use Indexs to reduce the number of accesses.

         The difference between the number of matching documents and the number documents scanned may suggest that, to improve efficiency, the query might benefit from the use of an index.

     * How can we solve this?
 Just adding Indexs on both interfaces and seeing if they improve their performance.

         #### Postgres

         * As we did before, we need to add indexes to every single field that is related to another table.
           Here it is shown the different tables and the fields that are joined to other tables.